-Insurance Relating to the Property
+Insurance Relating to the Leased Property

-The Lease Agreement requires the City to maintain comprehensive general public liability and property damage insurance and fire insurance with extended coverage on the Leased Property.
-The City is also required to maintain rental interruption insurance covering loss of the use of any part of the Leased Property in an amount equal to the maximum remaining scheduled Base Rental Payments due for a period of 24 months.
+The Lease Agreement requires the City to maintain property damage insurance, including fire insurance with extended coverage on all improvements constituting any part of the Leased Property.
+The City is also required to maintain rental interruption insurance on the improvements constituting any part of the Leased Property in an amount equal the maximum remaining scheduled Base Rental Payments due for a period of 24 months.
+The rental interruption insurance is payable only following a loss of use of any part of the Leased Property due to one of the hazards covered by the City's property damage insurance policy.
 The City is not required under the Lease Agreement to maintain earthquake or flood insurance.
+Therefore, there will be no property insurance or rental interruption insurance payable with respect to uninsured hazards or the unimproved portions of the Leased Property.

-The Lease Agreement also requires the City to insure title to the Leased Property in an amount not less than the initial principal amount of the Bonds.
+The Lease Agreement also required the City to obtain a policy of title insurance insuring title to the Leased Property in an amount not less than the initial principal amount of the Bonds and general liability insurance insuring the City, the Authority and their respective members, officers, agents and employees.

-See "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - LEASE AGREEMENT - INSURANCE" and "RISK FACTORS - The Base Rental Payments - Insurance" herein.
+See "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - LEASE AGREEMENT - INSURANCE" and "RISK FACTORS - Base Rental Payments - Insurance" herein.

 In accordance with the Indenture, if the Leased Property or any portion thereof is damaged or destroyed, the City shall, as expeditiously as possible, continuously and diligently prosecute or cause to be prosecuted the repair or replacement thereof, unless the City elects not to repair or replace the Leased Property or the affected portion thereof in accordance with the provisions of the Indenture.
-The Net Insurance Proceeds (other than Net Insurance Proceeds of rental interruption insurance), including the proceeds of any self-insurance, received on account of any damage or destruction of the Leased Property or a portion thereof shall as soon as possible be deposited with the Trustee and be held by the Trustee in a special account and made available for, and, to the extent necessary shall be applied to, the cost of repair or replacement of the Leased Property or the affected portion thereof upon receipt of a Written Request of the City, together with invoices therefor.
+The Net Proceeds, including the proceeds of any self-insurance, received on account of any damage or destruction of the Leased Property or a portion thereof shall as soon as possible be deposited with the Trustee and be held by the Trustee in a special account and made available for, and, to the extent necessary shall be applied to, the cost of repair or replacement of the Leased Property, or the affected portion thereof, upon receipt of a Written Request of the City, together with invoices therefor.